Oops19/TS4-WhiskAway/_TS4/mod_documentation/whisk_away/README.md

 ## Family limitations
 Only family members can whisk away child or younger sims.
-Mean sims should be abel to whisk away random child sims, anyhow this is currently not working.
+Mean and/or insane sims should be able to whisk away random child sims, anyhow this is currently not implemented.

 # Addendum

 ## Game compatibility
-This mod has been tested with `The Sims 4` 1.110.294, S4CL 3.7, TS4Lib 0.3.24 (2024-07-25).
+This mod has been tested with `The Sims 4` 1.110.294, S4CL 3.7, TS4Lib 0.3.25 (2024-11-03).
 It is expected to be compatible with many upcoming releases of TS4, S4CL and TS4Lib.

 ## Dependencies